isce-framework/isce3/tests/data/README.md

   The total number of range lines is *70*.
 The total number of range bins is 28927.
   The Tx range lines types are of HPA, LNA, and BYPASS.
 BYPASS range line interval is 20.

+## Geoid EGM96

+- **egm96_15.gtx**
+  The geoid raster "egm96_15.gtx" contains the global geoid EGM96 array sampled at 0.25 degrees in latitude and longitude.
+The raster is geolocated over geographic coordinates with longitude range varying from -180 to 180 degrees.

+- **egm96_15_lon_0_360.gtx**
+  The geoid raster "egm96_15_lon_0_360.gtx" is the "shifted" version of "egm96_15.gtx" geolocated over geographic coordinates with longitude from 0 to 360 deg.

 [1]: M. Shimada et al., "PALSAR Radiometric and Geometric Calibration", *IEEE Trans.
 Geosci.
 Remote Sens.*, pp. 3915-3932, December 2009.